whaakman/azure-docs.nl-nl/articles/active-directory/hybrid/reference-connect-version-history.md

 ### <a name="release-status"></a>Releasestatus

-11/19/2018: die zijn uitgebracht voor downloaden
+11/19/2018:  Die zijn uitgebracht voor downloaden

 ### <a name="fixed-issues"></a>Problemen opgelost